409A Valuation Cost in 2026: Complete Pricing Guide

 Recommendation: Online platform at $799-$1,200 — saves $2,000+ vs boutique with equivalent protection

-Scenario 3: Series B Pre-Audit
+Scenario 3: What Does a Series B Company Approaching Audit Pay?

 80 employees, $12M ARR, Series B at $80M, institutional audit approaching